 Students learn about themselves, their interests and the skills needed to be successful in any career.
 Students take courses and engage in internship, job shadows, career interest inventories, college level course work, and a variety of other activities in order determine their post-secondary plans.
 For some, that may include a 4-year degree, a professional certificate, military training, or an apprenticeship.

-Through Career and Technical Education (Career and Technical Education programs provide academic and technical skills for students.) courses, Seattle Skills Center, advanced coursework, and other learning experiences, our district is helping prepare students for life after high school graduation.
+Through Career and Technical Education (CTECareer and Technical Education programs provide academic and technical skills for students.
+More) courses, Seattle Skills Center, advanced coursework, and other learning experiences, our district is helping prepare students for life after high school graduation.

 School Counseling and Guidance